kofifus/New/README.md

  - You cannot use shorthand syntax for private methods.

- - 'this' is 'undefined' inside private methods.
+ - 'this' inside 'ctor' is the instance and can be stored for later if needed (see 'self' in the example). 'this' is 'undefined' inside all other private methods.
 Don't use 'this' ! use closures .... before ES6 'this' was a necessary evil, now it is simply evil.

  - This pattern does not work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
 Personally I am trying to avoid inheritance (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)) and use composition.